If you start working on a new feature or a fix, please create an issue on

 For automatic continuous integration testing, we use GitHub Actions.
 All tests

-are run there on pull requests and required to pass.
+are run there on pull requests and are required to pass.
 The configuration is

 To make pyPESTO easily usable, we try to provide good documentation, including code annotation and usage examples.
 The documentation is hosted at pypesto.readthedocs.io and updated automatically on merges to the main branches.
 To create the documentation locally, first install the requirements via: